Loch Ness and the Caledonian Canal

 Take a look at our waterway and lock closures page to find out if there are any scheduled cruising restrictions that will affect your vacation plans.

-Opening hours: During the busy summer season locks are open 08:00-18:00.
-Locks are closed for one hour for lunch between the hours of 12:00 and 14:00.
+Opening hours: During the busy summer season locks are open 08:00 - 18:00, outside of this thay are open 08:30 - 17:30 however we would advise to arrive to the locks one hour earlier at the end of the day to ensure you pass through before closure.
+Locks are closed for one hour for lunch between the hours of 12:00 - 14:00 and break between 16:00 - 16:30.

 Public holidays: Locks are always open.